Silmaen/DepManager/README.md

 Get path to cmake config of the 'best' package given by the query information.

-The command will only search in the local cache.
+The command will first search in the local cache, if not found it will search in the default remote.
 This does not intent for human use but more for cmake integration.

 ### pack